 Sacred Heart Schools Today

-Today there are twenty-two member and two provisional schools in the Network of Sacred Heart Schools.
+Today there are 24 member schools in the Network of Sacred Heart Schools.
 Each has its own unique history and character, but they share so much more of value: traditions, language, and most importantly, mission.
 There are also Schools of the Sacred Heart in other countries.
 Learn more about our schools by visiting their websites.

 Sacred Heart Schools, Atherton